CS2613-WI24-FR01B/exploration-activity-2-maddiemaclean/Library Overview.md

 ## Question 5.
 Why did you select this package/library?

+I'm a pretty artistic person so when I saw that Turtle lets you draw with programming I wanted to check it out.
+After checking out what it could do I instantly had a bunch of ideas for a project.

 ## Question 6.
 How did learning the package/library influence your learning of the language?

+This project really gave me a chance to go back to basics and focus on basic concepts like looping.
+With Turtle drawing out the loops to draw the shapes, it helped me visualize the errors better which I think we help me approach debugging differently.

 ## Question 7.
 How was your overall experience with the package/library?